 Everyone in Ontario should feel confident that when they hire someone to fix their brakes or wire their homes that the work is done by a qualified and certified skilled trades professional.

-On December 8, the Ontario Legislature passed amendments to the Ontario College of Trades and Apprenticeship Act, 2009 (OCTAA) that will enhance the College’s role in keeping Ontarians safe, with an increased focus on risk of harm and consumer protection.
-Responsibility for compliance and enforcement remains with the College and our role in ensuring the safety of the public and skilled trades professionals will be unchanged through our enforcement and compliance efforts.
+On December 8, the Ontario Legislature passed amendments to the Ontario College of Trades and Apprenticeship Act, 2009 (OCTAA).
+Responsibility for compliance and enforcement remains with the College and our role in ensuring the safety of the public and skilled trades professionals will continue through our enforcement and compliance efforts.
 Below are some key aspects of what the College will be working on, as prescribed in the recently approved legislation.

 Within the next 180 days: